Vulnerability in Old Age

 - The project studies the impact of the welfare state at the destination on migrants’ vulnerability in old age, and the use of social networks to overcome it.
 For example, Switzerland’s liberal welfare state might make social networks in old age more important, while Luxembourg’s social democratic welfare state can make older persons less reliant on social networks.

-Methodology: This study will compare older natives and migrants in Switzerland using qualitative in-depth interviews and quantitative data analysis.
+This study will compare older natives and migrants in Switzerland using qualitative in-depth interviews and quantitative data analysis.
 Further, there will be compared older migrants in Switzerland and in Luxembourg drawing on qualitative in-depth interviews.
+There were conducted 30 in-depth interviews with older Swiss people residing in the cantons of Basel, Geneva and Ticino.